meshtastic/firmware/docs/software/nrf52-TODO.md

 - customize the bootloader to use proper button bindings
 - remove the MeshRadio wrapper - we don't need it anymore, just do everything in RadioInterface subclasses.
 - DONE use SX126x::startReceiveDutyCycleAuto to save power by sleeping and briefly waking to check for preamble bits.
 Change xmit rules to have more preamble bits.
+- scheduleOSCallback doesn't work yet - it is way too fast (causes rapid polling of busyTx, high power draw etc...)
+- find out why we reboot while debugging - it was bluetooth/softdevice

 ```